-Heir to the tradition of the celebrated French painter David, Navez is now hailed as the foremost representative of Belgian painting between the periods of Neo-Classicism and Romanticism.
-After time spent in Rome that proved essential to his training, Navez appeared on the scene as an artist of some talent.
+Heir to the tradition of the celebrated French painter Jacques-Louis David, François-Joseph Navez is now hailed as the foremost representative of Belgian painting between the periods of Neoclassicism and Romanticism.
 Students flocked to his studio in Brussels.
-In 1852, Navez married his daughter, Marie, to Jean-François Portaels, a student.
-He saw Portaels as his successor in the leadership of the Brussels school and as director of the Académie royale des beaux-arts there.
-His joy was short-lived, however, as Marie fell victim to a chronic illness of some kind.
-The two painters decided to bring her to the French Doctor Louis Fleury’s Bellevue hydrotherapy clinic in Meudon, near Paris.
-During one such visit, in the studio rented by Portaels, Navez painted Old Hermit Comforting a Sick Child, which he dedicated to Dr. Fleury.
-The pyramidal and moving composition’s foreground features a suffering young woman supported by a Capuchin monk leaning against a cornerstone: is this a portrait of his daughter in agony?
+In 1852, Navez married his daughter, Marie, to Jean-François Portaels, a student, whom he saw as his successor in the leadership of the Brussels school and as director of the Académie royale des beaux-arts there.
+His joy was short-lived, however, as Marie fell victim to a chronic illness.
+During a visit to his son-in-law’s studio, Navez painted this canvas, which he dedicated to Dr. Fleury.
+The pyramidal and moving composition’s foreground features a suffering young woman supported by a Capuchin monk leaning against a cornerstone: could this be a portrait of the artist’s daughter in agony?